krikus/arduino-extrabutton/README.md

 `void update()` // called in main loop - updates button state

-`clickHandler` is pointer to function that returns type `void` and argument `int` - argument holds pin of the button so you can have one handler to few buttons.
+`clickHandler` is pointer to function that returns type `void` and argument `int` - argument will hold pin of the button that was pressed so you can have one handler for few extra-buttons.